surniaulula/wpsso-breadcrumbs/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* None.
+	* Schema Breadcrumbs markup is no longer added to a static home page / post.
 * *Bugfixes*
-	* Skipped adding breadcrumbs to a static home page / post.
+	* A Schema "@id" property for Google is now included in each breadcrumb item.
 * *Developer Notes*
 	* None.